larmog/larmog.github.io/content/post/Minio_simple_storage_for_your_cluster.md

 #### Starting `minio server`

-The `accessKey` and `secretKey` is only for demo, you should create your own config files using `kubectl create configmap` and mount it to your container at `/app/config.json`.
+The `accessKey` and `secretKey` is only for demo, you should create your own config files using `kubectl create secret generic` and mount it to your container at `/app/config.json`.

 ```shell